Frequently Asked Questions

 - Church Related Trips

-Please visit the Office of Student Affairs (RH 234 or 587-7221) to discuss any absences.
+Please visit the Office of Student Services (RH 234 or 587-7221) to discuss any absences.
 Exceptions may be made based on individual situations.
-The student has 30 days from the date of absence to submit documentation to the Office of Student Affairs.
-After the 30 days, the absence will not be officially excused by the Office of Student Affairs.
+The student has 30 days from the date of absence to submit documentation to the Office of Student Services.
+After the 30 days, the absence will not be officially excused by the Office of Student Services.

 How come I am on Academic Probation/Suspension?